JetBrains/kotlin-web-site/pages/docs/reference/nested-classes.md

 ## Inner classes

-A class may be marked as *inner*{: .keyword } to be able to access members of outer class.
+A nested class marked as *inner*{: .keyword } can access the members of its outer class.
 Inner classes carry a reference to an object of an outer class:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>